HughP/MLKA/README.md

 ##Papers and presentations
 _The following papers and presentations can be found in this repo as well._
 * Paterson, Hugh J., III.
-2015.
-Keyboard Layout Design for Minority Languages - (Socio)linguistic (app/im)plications.
+2015. _Keyboard Layout Design for Minority Languages - (Socio)linguistic (app/im)plications_.
 MA Thesis in progress at the Uninversity of North Dakota.
  * [[In Repo Content](/2015-thesis)]
 * Paterson, Hugh J., III.
 2015.
 African Languages: Assessing the text input difficulty.
 Paper presented at the 46th  Annual Conference of African Linguistics.
 Held at the University of Oregon  26-28.
 March 2015
  * [[In Repo Content](/2015%20-%20Paper%20presented%20at%20ACAL46)]